MoinAhmed17/TwitterSentimentalAnalysis/README.md

 Features:

-Fetch tweets using the Twitter API.
+--Fetch tweets using the Twitter API.
-Preprocess and clean tweet text.
+--Preprocess and clean tweet text.
-Perform sentiment analysis using natural language processing (NLP) techniques.
+--Perform sentiment analysis using natural language processing (NLP) techniques.
-Visualize the results using graphs and charts.
+--Visualize the results using graphs and charts.

 Requirements:
-Python 3.7+
+--Python 3.7+
-Pandas
+--Pandas
-Matplotlib
+--Matplotlib
-Seaborn
+--Seaborn
-Jupyter Notebook (optional, for development and testing)
+--Jupyter Notebook (optional, for development and testing)